RobTillaart/TinyKT0803/README.md

 In different countries there are different laws with respect to using transmitting devices and their range.
-Please inform yourself of the local rules and laws if and how you may or may not use a device like the TinyKT0803 in your projects, either hobby, commercial or otherwise.
+Please inform yourself of the local rules and laws if and how you may or may not use a device like the KT0803 in your projects, either hobby, commercial or otherwise.

 ## Description

 This is an **EXPERIMENTAL** port to the Tiny85/45/25 processor of - https://github.com/RobTillaart/KT0803

+The library is verified to work - See issue #2
+There are two points of attention:

+- ATTiny85 needs a 500 ms delay to initialize I2C to communicate properly (assuming 1 MHz clock)
+- ATTiny85 needs a decoupling capacitor between RESET and GND and a 10K resistor between VDC and RESET

+Note: The KT0803 library will be leading in development and this one will follow.
-That library will be leading, the interface section below is identical except for the constructor.
+The interface section below is identical except for the constructor.

 ## Interface